neynarxyz/create-farcaster-mini-app/README.md

 ## Developing Script Locally

 This section is only for working on the script and template.
-If you simply want to create a mini-app and _use_ the template, this section is not for you.
+If you simply want to create a mini app and _use_ the template, this section is not for you.

 ### Recommended: Using `npm link` for Local Development